mtgordon/CBUConcerto2022/README.md

 ## 3.4Data Tables
 ### 3.4.1 Data Table Attributes

 Base Properties
 - Accessibility – Describes who can view and edit an object in the administration panel.
 This can be one of the following:
   -	private – Can only be accessed by owner of the object, or super admins.
-  -	group – Can be accessed by owner, users belonging to the same group as the object, or super admins. o	public – Can be accessed by anyone logged in to the administration panel.
+  -	group – Can be accessed by owner, users belonging to the same group as the object, or super admins.
+  -	public – Can be accessed by anyone logged in to the administration panel.
-•	Archived – Archived objects will not be selectable from test wizard parameters.
+-	Archived – Archived objects will not be selectable from test wizard parameters.
-•	Description – Text describing the purpose of the object.
+-	Description – Text describing the purpose of the object.
 This is visible as contextual information when using this object.
-•	Groups – Groups that this object belongs to.
+-	Groups – Groups that this object belongs to.
 Used in conjunction with Accessibility.
-•	Name – Unique, human readable identifier, that will be used to reference the data table.
+-	Name – Unique, human readable identifier, that will be used to reference the data table.
-•	Owner – Object owner.
+-	Owner – Object owner.
 Used in conjunction with Accessibility.

 Data Table Structure
 List of the columns in your table.
 Each column is defined by the following properties:
-•	Name – Unique identifier that will be used to address a column.
+-	Name – Unique identifier that will be used to address a column.
-•	Type – Data type of a column.
-This can be one of the following: o	boolean o	bigint o	date o	datetime o	decimal o	float o	integer o	smallint o	string o	text
+-	Type – Data type of a column.
+This can be one of the following:
+  -	boolean
+  -	bigint
+  -	date
+  -	datetime
+  -	decimal
+  -	float
+  -	integer
+  -	smallint
+  -	string
+  -	text

 All tables must have an id column with the type bigint.
 This value will be auto-generated when a new record (row) is inserted into the table.
 The column is added automatically on table creation and cannot be edited or removed.

 ### 3.4.2 Data Table Description